alokprasad573/alokprasad573/README.md

 ## 🚀 About Me

-Hi, I'm Alok Prasad, a Cyber-Engineer specializing in AI and Machine Learning.
+I'm Alok, a Cyber-Engineer specializing in AI and Machine Learning.
 From the halls of Rungta International Skills University to the global digital grid, I work to deploy software that acts as a catalyst for human progress.

 ## 📚 Learning & Knowledge